jyosa/MaPhi/README.md

 mol_path = "/home/melquiadez/mole"
 ```

-npro = Number of processor for orca calculation, see the [manual](https://sites.google.com/site/orcainputlibrary/setting-up-orca)  if you are going to use more than 1 processor you have to configure orca to work in parallel installing Openmpi and configure it, please see the manual
+npro = Number of processor for orca calculation, see the [manual](https://sites.google.com/site/orcainputlibrary/setting-up-orca)  if you are going to use more than 1 processor you have to configure orca to work in parallel installing Openmpi and configure it, please see steps above.

 orcaEXE = path were orca executable is located
 mopacEXE = path were MOPAC2016 executable is located